Thomasorus/Chisai/home.md

 # Hello!

-This is the home page of Chisai, a small static site generator.
+This is the home page of Chīsai, a small static site generator.